-Here are the 5 tips if you want to know how to get rid of rat urine odor.
+Here are the 5 tips if you want to know how to eliminate rat urine odor.
 The most challenging part is finding the rat urine to clean it!
 That is where we begin.

 1. Protect Yourself

-If you want to know how to get rid of rat urine odor, you first need to know how to protect yourself!
-You need to remain healthy and well!
+If you want to know how to get rid of rat urine odor, you first must know how to protect yourself!
+You need to remain healthy!

 Where there is rat urine, there are also rat feces.
 Rat feces can give you some pretty terrible diseases, such as hantavirus.
 Protect yourself with the following list of items:

 - Respirator mask

 - Strong rubber gloves